Looking for the exact list of on-page SEO techniques in 2021that can double your search traffic?

 Meta title is what you see in the search, and the page title is what you see on the blog as post’s title.
 Page titles are the perfect H1 tag examples, meaning they are by default the H1 tag of a post.
 You should not include a second H1 tag anywhere in the post, since it is reserved for the article headline.

+Optimizing your meta title and page titles are very important SEO techniques to follow.
 You can keep both similar; in fact, most of the bloggers keep similar but to optimize better you can have two versions of titles, one for your readers and one (with keywords) for the search engines.
 Amazin’ SEO technique, isn’t it?

 You can have a title of any length on your blog.
 However, Google keeps 71 characters in your site title before it truncates them.
 So it is very essential you have a meaningful title in the SERPs.

-Check the table below to have a clear idea on how long should title tags be.
 Title tags should be 71 characters long at most and no longer than 600 pixels wide.

 You can use Yoast SEO plugin to set different meta title and page titles.
 You have to do this while drafting the post.